Margarita-Salazar/spacestagram/README.md

 Version: 0.0.1

-You can find the deployed project at[Spacetagram](https://spacetagram-nasa-api.netlify.app).
+You can find the deployed project at [Spacetagram](https://spacetagram-nasa-api.netlify.app).

 Dependencies: React, axios, @antd